Quick Start

 Building images from scratch

-is writable.
+writable.
 This way you can shell

-into the image and install
+into the image and install software and

-format (which is really just a directory).
+(which is really just a directory).

 Sandbox Directories